guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-connect-workers/sidecar-container/README.md

 **Step 3:**

-- Update the file 03-patch-kafka-brokers-statefulset.yml and 04-patch-kafka-brokers-statefulset.yml to match the name of your statefulSet deployment:
+- Update the file 03-patch-kafka-connect-statefulset.yml and 04-patch-kafka-connect-statefulset.yml to match the name of your statefulSet deployment:

 ```
 kubectl -n kafka get kubectl -n kafka get statefulsets.apps
 ```

-*Note: in sample, default used is confluent-oss-cp-kafka*
+*Note: in sample, default used is confluent-oss-cp-kafka-connect*

-Modify manually your statefulSet to include the jolokia volume and the JVM starting agent, or even easier patch your existing statefulSet:
+Modify manually your deployment to include the jolokia volume and the JVM starting agent, or even easier patch your existing statefulSet:

 ```
-kubectl --namespace kafka patch statefulset confluent-oss-cp-kafka --patch "$(cat 03-patch-kafka-brokers-statefulset.yml )"
+kubectl --namespace kafka patch deployment confluent-oss-cp-kafka-connect --patch "$(cat 03-patch-kafka-connect-statefulset.yml )"
 ```

 **Step 4:**